Propensity probability: Karl Popper

 A later propensity theory was proposed by philosopher Karl Popper, who had only slight acquaintance with the writings of Charles S. Peirce, however.
 Popper noted that the outcome of a physical experiment is produced by a certain set of "generating conditions".
 When we repeat an experiment, as the saying goes, we really perform another experiment with a (more or less) similar set of generating conditions.
-To say that a set of generating conditions has propensity p of producing the outcome E means that those exact conditions, if repeated indefinitely, would produce an outcome sequence in which E occurred with limiting relative frequency p.
+To say that a set of generating conditions G has propensity p of producing the outcome E means that those exact conditions, if repeated indefinitely, would produce an outcome sequence in which E occurred with limiting relative frequency p.
+Thus the propensity p for E to occur depends upon G:$Pr(E, G)=p$.
 For Popper then, a deterministic experiment would have propensity 0 or 1 for each outcome, since those generating conditions would have the same outcome on each trial.
-In other words, non-trivial propensities (those that differ from 0 and 1) only exist for genuinely indeterministic experiments.
+In other words, non-trivial propensities (those that differ from 0 and 1) imply something less than determinism and yet still causal dependence on the generating conditions.